 "Jovich shows the Presidents as human beings... as if he has been friends with each one."

 Few presidential historians understand America's chief executives as thoroughly as John Burke Jovich.
-His lifelong study and encyclopedic knowledge of the forty-three men who have thus far governed our nation is unparalleled.
+His lifelong study and encyclopedic knowledge of the forty-four men who have thus far governed our nation is unparalleled.
 As the Birmingham News wrote back in the 1980s, “Jovich shows the Presidents as human beings . . . as if he has been friends with each one.”

 In 1965, as a fifth-grader in his native hometown of Youngstown, Ohio, the late Esther Hamilton, the Youngstown Vindicator’s revered columnist wrote of him, “John is only ten, yet he knows more about the presidents than most of these district folks who think they’re historians.
 His study began two years ago, shortly after the assassination of President Kennedy.”